TTTaevas/Website-Finder/README.md

 * "-s" defaults to 1.
 * "-MIN" defaults to 2.
 * "-MAX" defaults to 50.

+Using arguments with the Javascript script is simple, as you can enter values in labeled fields.
+Leaving those fields empty will make the script use the default values.

 ```sh
 # To make the Python script go through 3000 URLs in HTTP with various top-level domains without logging: